Last Updated on September 13, 2022 by Rebecca Huff

 - Try adding in exercise.
 I know it sounds crazy but moderate exercise gives you energy.

-- Replace the energy drinks with healthy alternatives such as water, unsweetened tea, kombucha, and yes, even coffee (We drink Purity Coffee
+- Replace the energy drinks with healthy alternatives such as water, unsweetened tea, kombucha, and yes, even coffee (We drink Purity Coffee – you can save 10% with coupon code TOM10 on any roast!)

 - Try Wellness Shots instead, made with real food, they actually contribute to better health.